Sorry, but the mother of all crashes is coming and it won’t be fun…

 Timing in investments can significantly affect outcomes.
 Buying high and selling low is a common pitfall driven by emotional reactions to market movements.
 Instead, strategic buying during market lows and selling during peaks can enhance returns.

 Consider the aftermath of the 2008 crash.
-While many investors were liquidating assets, those who recognized the undervaluation began buying.
+While many investors liquidated assets, those who recognized the undervaluation began buying.
 Companies with strong fundamentals were trading at significant discounts.
 As the market recovered, these investments yielded substantial gains.

 Securing profits during euphoric peaks is equally important.
 Recognizing when an asset is overvalued and having the discipline to sell protects gains from inevitable corrections.
 This approach requires a clear plan and the resolve to stick to it, even when market sentiment suggests otherwise.